 With summer at its peak, most of the visitors and inhabitants of Barcelona are enjoying the sunny beaches.
-Another very cool plan for the hot days / breezy nights is to have drink under the shades of the trees on one of the charming Barcelona squares.
-All around town, the squares (or plaças in Catalan) are the centre of social life where people meet to catch up, relax after work or enjoy a concert or performance that occasionally takes place.
-Below are some of our favourites.
+Another very cool plan to have a perfect day in Barcelona is to have a drink in one of the charming plazas and squares in Barcelona.
+The squares (or plaças in Catalan) are the centre of social life.
+It’s the natural place where people meet to catch up.
+Or just relax after work.
+Below are some of our favourite plazas.

 Plaça de Sant Pere

 Originally part of the premises of an old convent from the middle ages, this square was fully established much later.
 The nuns were secularized and expelled because of the XIX century ecclesiastical disentitlement.
 Nowadays, a parish church is still to be found on the square as well as a XX century Modernist fountain that gives it even more charm.